hainingpan/GTN/notes.md

 - [x] add a illustrator for Fig. 1

 (Hi Chao-Ming, I have produced .. and also updated the overleaf which we had before [link], please ...)

+-[ ] Entanglement entropy precision with problem if 6L~384